GPCRmd/gpcrmd-docs/source/accounts.rst

   :width: 600
   :alt: GPCRmd log in

-* **Secret submission key**: change the secret key necessary to view the non-published submissions.
+* **Secret submission key**: create or change the key requested for non-published submission.
+The use of this key is to protect data that are in process of publication.
+Only the user have the possibility to share this key with people that it wants to show the submission, like reviewers.

 .. image:: _static/gpcrmd_accsecret.png
   :width: 600